dmikushin/editgpt/README.md

 ## Usage

 1. Enable EditGPT plugin in GEdit plugins
-2. Select some text and press Ctrl+G to perform GPT edit
+2. Select some text and press Ctrl+R to perform GPT edit